shareresearchteam/SAMI-Robot-Tic-Tac-Toe/Documentation/Robot-Assembly.md

 ### Lower Legs and Feet
 <img src="res/LowerLegs_Feet.png"  width="50%"/>

+## Setting Up the Control Board
+Before getting into initializing the robot setup, we'll begin by connecting power to the motor control PCB.

+1.

 ## Initializing Servo IDs and Positions
 You will need to communicate with the motors as part of the assembly process.
 This process can be completed using the completed robot PCB, or the [HiWonder motor debugging board]().